Chicken Stew with Walnut and Pomegranate Sauce (Fesenjan)

 The only ingredient that might be a little unusual is the pomegranate molasses.
-You can make your own with pomegranate juice, some sugar and lemon juice (see our recipe for pomegranate molasses), or look for it at Whole Foods or a store that carries Middle Eastern ingredients.
+You can make your own with pomegranate juice (see our recipe for pomegranate molasses), or look for it at Whole Foods or a store that carries Middle Eastern ingredients.

 - 1 to 2 large yellow onions, chopped, (3 cups)

 - 3 Tbsp olive oil

 - 5 Tbsp pomegranate molasses

 - 1/2 pound walnut halves (about 2 cups)

 - 2 lbs boneless skinless chicken thighs and/or breasts, trimmed of excess fat, cut into medium size pieces, patted dry and salted